Marvel Masterpieces: Series 3 – 1994

 This set was drawn entirely by Greg and Tim Hildebrandt.
 It contained two subsets: 10 Holofoils which came in silver, gold and bronze variations, depending on where they were purchased, and 9 PowerBlast cards.
 This set was also the first to introduce "parallel sets" to the series.
 All 140 base cards came with a parallel gold-foil "Signature" card which came one-to-a-pack.
 This concept was also used in other Marvel card sets.
 One exception: there are Jumbo and Walmart retail store boxes of the Hildebrandt 1994 set, and those have Gold and Bronze versions, respectively, of the usually silver Holofoil cards.
-Sealed boxes of those non-hobby or standard retail kind, especially the Walmart retail store ones with the bronze foil versions, are quite valuable.
-Walmart boxes have been known to sell for thousands of dollars on eBay, Amazon and other various websites.
+Sealed boxes of those non-hobby or standard retail kind, or Jumbo and Walmart retail store ones with the gold and bronze foil versions, are quite valuable.
+The Jumbo retail and Walmart retail boxes have been known to sell for thousands of dollars on eBay, Amazon and other various websites.